OpenNTI/nti.dataserver/docs/nginx-gunicorn.rst

 =======

 The 1.5-dev series of haproxy is required for proper proxy support.
-Version 1.5-dev7 is current.
+Version 1.5-dev9 is current.
 On linux, compile with:

 ::

 	make TARGET=linux26 PREFIX=/opt/nti

-If you first install the haproxy RPM, then you can patch ``/etc/init.d/haproxy`` to use the new binary.
+If you first install the haproxy RPM, then you can patch ``/etc/init.d/haproxy`` to use the new binary (or replace the old binary with the new one).
 The configuration would reside in ``/etc/haproxy/haproxy.cfg``:

 ::